TheOdinProject/curriculum/ruby/ruby.md

 The goal here is to provide as much of this curriculum as possible using free resources.
 If you've done the prep work from Web Development 101 then you should have a good handle on the basics but these resources are important to help you really understand the material.
 * The staple online book: Zed Shaw's [Learn Code the Hard Way](http://ruby.learncodethehardway.org/book/), an extension of his wildly popular Learn Python the Hard Way into Ruby.
 * Another good online resource is [Zetcode's Ruby Tutorial](http://zetcode.com/lang/rubytutorial/).
+It can get a bit technical at times but bear with it.
 * For the crazies: Why's [Poignant Guide to Programming](http://mislav.uniqpath.com/poignant-guide/book/chapter-1.html) (check it out... if it jives with your learning style, you may have found the match you never thought you'd find)
 * If there's anything you need to brush up on still: [The Ruby User's Guide](http://www.rubyist.net/~slagell/ruby/) has sections on many topics you might want to dive back into for a deeper look.